Print Close

 Tummy time play

 The arrival of a newborn comes with many questions.
-One that comes back often is whether or not we should put our baby on his belly.
+One that comes back often is whether or not we should put our baby on their belly.

 Babies also listen with their eyes